Pascack Hills High School: Tennis

 The boys' tennis team won the Group II state championship in 1986 (defeating Moorestown High School in the tournament final) and 2009 (vs. Chatham High School), and won the Group I title in 2005 (vs. Florence Township Memorial High School) and 2006 (vs. Pennsville Memorial High School).

 The boys team won the 2006 Group I state championship, defeating Florence Township Memorial High School 3–2 in the semifinals and Pennsville Memorial High School 4–1 in the finals.

 The boys team won the North I, Group II state sectional championship with a 4–1 win in the tournament final over Dwight Morrow High School.

 The 2011 boys team won the North I, Group II state sectional championship 3–2 with a win vs. Mountain Lakes High School.

 The girls tennis team won the Group I state championship in 2004, defeating Bernards High School in the final match of the tournament.

 Both teams are coached by Eric Ganz, who is also the voice of Pascack Hills football.

 Baseball

-The baseball team won back-to-back Group III state championships in 1987 and 1988, defeating Cherry Hill High School West in the finals of the tournament in both years, and won the Group II titles in 2018 (vs. Raritan High School) and 2019 (vs. Madison High School).
+The baseball team won back-to-back Group III state championships in 1987 and 1988, defeating Cherry Hill High School West in the finals of the tournament in both years, and won the Group II titles in 2018 (vs. Raritan High School), 2019 (vs. Madison High School) and 2023 (vs.Rumson-Fair Haven Regional High School).
+The program's five state titles are tied for tenth in the state.

-In 1979, Hills went 27–2, winning their league, county and sectional titles.
-They lost the state final, 3–1 to Edgewood Regional High School.
-This team was coached by Doug Burek.